Document Set

 - Legal matters: organize documents by case or matter with consistent classification

-- Repeatable processes: use Document Sets for consistent, recurring document groupings
+- Repeatable processes: use document sets for consistent, recurring document groupings

 Benefits

-- Shared metadata: tag once at the Document Set level and apply it to all documents inside
+- Shared metadata: tag once at the document set level and apply it to all documents inside

 - Consistency: enforces standardized metadata and structure across related files